Calgary Flames: Presidents' Trophies and Stanley Cup Final (1985–1990)

 In 1988–89, the Flames continued to improve.
 They captured their second consecutive Presidents' Trophy with a franchise record 117 points, finishing 26 points better than the second-place Kings in the Smythe Division.
 Fletcher continued to tinker with the roster, acquiring Doug Gilmour as part of a six player deal at the trade deadline.
 In the playoffs, the Flames were stretched to seven games in the first round by the Vancouver Canucks.
 They relied on several saves by goaltender Mike Vernon, including a famous glove save off a Stan Smyl breakaway in overtime.
 The save remains a defining moment in Flames history.

-The Flames then made short work of the Kings, defeating them in four straight, before eliminating the Chicago Blackhawks in five games to set up a rematch of the 1986 Stanley Cup Finals against Montreal.
-This time, the Flames won in six games, the last being a 4–2 victory in Montreal on May 25, 1989.
+The Flames then made short work of the Kings, defeating them in four straight, before eliminating the Chicago Blackhawks in five games to set up a rematch of the 1986 Stanley Cup Final against Montreal.
+In the 1989 Stanley Cup Final, the Flames won in six games, the last being a 4–2 victory in Montreal on May 25, 1989.
 The clinching win was especially significant in that it marked the only time that an opposing team defeated the Canadiens to win the Stanley Cup on Montreal Forum ice.
 Al MacInnis captured the Conn Smythe as playoffs' most valuable player, while long-time captain Lanny McDonald announced his retirement.
-The 1989 Stanley Cup win gave Flames co-owner Sonia Scurfield (Ralph's widow) the distinction of being the first (and as of 2013, only) Canadian woman to have her name engraved on the Cup.
+The 1989 Stanley Cup win gave Flames' co-owner Sonia Scurfield (Ralph's widow) the distinction of being the first (and as of 2013, only) Canadian woman to have her name engraved on the Cup.
 It also made Kwong one of the few to have his name on both the Stanley Cup and the Grey Cup.

 In 1989, due in part to Cliff Fletcher's diplomatic efforts, the Soviets gave permission for a select group of Soviet hockey players to sign with NHL teams.
 The first of these players was Sergei Pryakhin.
 Although Pryakhin never became an NHL regular, his arrival blazed a trail for the large number of Russian players who entered the NHL beginning in 1989–90.
 Sergei Makarov joined the Flames that season and, though already in his 30s, became the fifth Flame to win the Calder Memorial Trophy as the NHL's Rookie of the Year.
 The selection proved controversial, prompting the NHL to amend the rules to exclude any player over age 26 from future consideration.
 That season, the team fell two points shy of their third-straight Presidents' Trophy with 99 points.
 Also that season, they won their third straight Smythe Division title.
 In the playoffs, they were dethroned in six games by the Los Angeles Kings.
 They did not win another playoff series until 2004, one of the longest such droughts in NHL history.